Robot-Will/Stino/README.md

 ![Installation](https://github.com/Robot-Will/Stino/blob/Wiki-Images/images/s004.jpg)

 ### How to use
-#### 1. Add Package and Librarie Index files
+#### 1. Add Package and Library Index files
 This software do not need Arduino IDE, and it will download everything from internet.
 Defaultly it has [Arduino Package Index File](http://downloads.arduino.cc/packages/package_index.json) and [Arduino Library Index File](http://downloads.arduino.cc/libraries/library_index.json), and you can add your index files into the list.
 This software will check new index files every 30 minutes defaultly.
+Some package index files' link can be found in the [Unofficial list of 3rd party boards support urls](https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls) page.

 ![Add Indexes](https://github.com/Robot-Will/Stino/blob/Wiki-Images/images/s002.jpg)